lustre-labs/lustre/pages/guide/02-state-management.md

 Although Lustre does have a way to create encapsulated stateful components (something we sorely missed in Elm) it shouldn't be the default.
-The word "component" is a bit overloaded in the frontend world, so for clarify Lustre considers _components_ as stateful nested Model-View-Update applications and calls stateless functions that return `Element`s _view functions_.
+The word "component" is a bit overloaded in the frontend world, so for clarity Lustre considers _components_ as stateful nested Model-View-Update applications and calls stateless functions that return `Element`s _view functions_.